ChorusOne/predictomatic/README.md

  * [ ] Infer the LMSR proportionality factor from the initial pool balance.
  * [ ] Markets with more than 2 outcomes.
  * [ ] Markets with continuous outcomes (e.g. predicting on a date).
+ * [ ] Pay active users a stipend, e.g. every 7 days pay X to users who traded in the past 7 days.

 ## License